MarsBased/marsbased-website-old/_posts/2015-04-09-Lessons-Learned-One-Year-Running-Our-Own-Business.markdown

 In order of relevance:

-- Organising Startup Grind BCN and other events.
+- Organizing Startup Grind BCN and other events.
 - Developing the <a href="http://w153.bcn.cat/" title="Barcelona Startup Map" target="_blank">Barcelona Startup Map</a>.
 - Happy clients referring us to their contacts.
-- Belonging to Ecommerce & Tech BCN.
+- Belonging to <a href="http://www.ecommercetechbcn.com/" target="_blank" title="Ecommerce & Tech BCN">Ecommerce & Tech BCN</a>.
 - Our referral agreement program.

 ###What has not helped us getting clients###